Ssekyene/alx-system_engineering-devops/README.md

-Getting familiar with software engineering tools
+## Getting familiar with software engineering tools such as shell scripts